susanBuck/notes/04_PHP/10_Exercise_Raffle_v1.md

-Let's put our `$contestants` array to use for the aforementioned raffle application.
+Let's put our `$contestants` array to use for the aforementioned Raffle app.

 Here are the specifications of this app: